harish1696/Astar---Path-Planning/readme.md

 # A* Path Planning

 ## Overview
 The module is capable of finding a path between two given points in a given 2d map using Astar algorithm.
-The 2d map is obtained by getting a gmap from the given rrlab.sdf file and then converting that to an .png file.
-The .png file is processed using OpenCv to obtain a C-Space map with 1's as obstacles and 0's as free space.
-Also, the known radius of the bot is used to pad 1's to the obstacles so that the robot can be considered a point robot.

 ## Installing Dependencies
 ```